 at Hall of Flowers Trade Show

-NanoSphere’s First Cannabis Product Selling in California Under the Evolve Formulas Brand
+Award-Winning Evolve Formulas Transdermal NanoSerum™ Has Hit Dispensary Shelves in the Golden State

-DENVER (DATE)– NanoSphere Health Sciences Inc. (CSE: NSHS) (OTC: NSHSF) (‘NanoSphere or ‘the Company’) will formally unveil its first NanoSphere-powered cannabis product for the California market at the Hall of Flowers trade show on April 30.
+DENVER (DATE)– NanoSphere Health Sciences Inc. (CSE: NSHS) (OTC: NSHSF) (‘NanoSphere or ‘the Company’) parent company of cannabis brand Evolve Formulas, in partnership with Vertical™, the largest fully integrated company in the legal medical cannabis industry, will formally unveil the Evolve Formulas line for the California market at the Hall of Flowers trade show on April 30.

 The Hall of Flowers event is a licensed, industry-only, highly curated B2B trade show specifically designed to facilitate the trade of premium licensed cannabis products, including flowers, concentrate, edible, topical, and accessory categories.